Nonlocal Reductions of a Generalized Heisenberg Ferromagnet Equation: Conclusion

 \section{Conclusion}

-In the present paper we have studied a nonlocal reduction of a generalized Heisenberg ferromagnet equation, see (\ref{ghf_nonloc}).
-We have described the integrable hierarchy of (\ref{ghf_nonloc}) by using $\Lambda$ operators, see (\ref{int_hier}).
-Moreover, using rational dressing technique, we have constructed particular solutions to (\ref{ghf_nonloc}).
-Similarly one can derive solutions to any member of the same integrable hierarchy.
-The only difference will be the dispersion law, hence the time dependence of the solution.
-We have considered here particular solutions of quadruplet type, i.e. those related to 4 complex discrete eigenvalues of the scattering operator.
-There are other types of solutions like doublet solutions and quasi-rational solutions.
-Constructing the latter two types of solutions will be done elsewhere.
+In the present preprint we have introduced and studied the nonlocal reduction (\ref{ghf_nonloc1}) and (\ref{ghf_nonloc2}) of a generalized Heisenberg ferromagnet equation.
+The integrable hierarchy corresponding to (\ref{ghf_nonloc1}) and (\ref{ghf_nonloc2}) has been completely described in terms of generating operators, see (\ref{int_hier}).
+Furthermore, we have constructed special solutions to (\ref{ghf_nonloc1}) and (\ref{ghf_nonloc2}) by applying dressing procedure.
+We have derived only special solutions related to 4 complex discrete eigenvalues of the scattering operator.
+However, there exist two more types of solutions: doublet solutions and quasi-rational solutions that are related to pairs of discrete eigenvalues.
+Constructing those types of solutions will be demonstrated elsewhere.
+By similar fashion, one can derive special solutions to any member of the integrable hierarchy --- the only difference will be the time dependence of the solutions.

-We have also paid certain attention to conserved densities for the system of nonlocal equations.
-By implementing Drinfel'd-Sokolov's method, we have derived recursive formulas to obtain such densities, see (\ref{l_k}).
+Another important issue concerns the Hamiltonian formalism and the integrals of motion for the system of nonlocal equations under consideration.
+By using Drinfel'd-Sokolov's method of Lax pair diagonalization, recursive formulas to derive the conserved densities of (\ref{ghf_nonloc1}) and (\ref{ghf_nonloc2}) have been obtained, see (\ref{l_k}).
+Generally speaking those conserved densities contain nonlocal terms which correspond to the nonlocal terms in the NEEs under consideration.